 How to Make:

-Although buying cubby shelves is probably cheaper than making them, Ash made me a customized cubby shelf for my craft supplies.
+Although buying cubby shelves is probably cheaper than making them, Ash made me a customized cubby shelf for organizing all my craft supplies.

 But here’s the best part – he mounted it to the wall, which frees up ground space AND uses otherwise lost wall space.